clclab/clc-labs/lab-3-phylogenetic-trees-language/lab-3.md

 This will generate a matrix, called \texttt{parent\_matrix} storing information about the parents of the current and all previous generations, and plot the development of the average fitness and the diversity of genotypes over generations.
 \action Visualise the parent matrix by running\begin{verbatim}print_parent_matrix(parent_matrix)\end{verbatim}
 \askstar Follow some paths up and down.
 Why do downward paths often end in dead ends, whereas upward paths always go all the way up?
 \action Now change the parameters back to its original parameters (\texttt{population\_size} 100, \texttt{simulation\_length} 1000), and run the simulation again.
-Print the parent matrix using the same command as before.
+After the simulation is finished (this may take a while), print the parent matrix using the same command as before.
 What do you see?
 \end{itemize}

 We will now use our parent matrix to reconstruct a tree for the last generation (i.e., we only look at the members of previous generations that have offspring that is still alive).